-Sugar Gliders are fascinating little creatures.
+Sugar gliders are fascinating little creatures.
 They’re relatively new to the pet world, and many people think the big-eyed, bushy-tailed animals are rodents, but they actually belong to the marsupial family.
-They keep their babies (or Joeys) in tiny pouches on their bellies.
+They keep their babies (or joeys) in tiny pouches, much like a kangaroo!

-Sugar gliders make good pets, and one way to ensure your pet is happy is by observing their behavior and listening to their sounds.
-Sugar gliders make all sorts of noises to convey their feelings, one of which is purring.
+Sugar gliders make interesting pets, and one way to ensure your pet is not stressed or unwell is by observing their behavior and listening to their sounds.
+Sugar gliders make all sorts of noises to convey their mood, one of which is purring.

-Sugar gliders emit a bubbling, almost undetectable purr when they are very content, relaxed, and happy (much like a cat would).
-This is adorable on its own, but sugar gliders will purr when they feel safe, and to hear one purring with you is a good indication of just how happy they are living with you.
+Sugar gliders emit a bubbling, almost undetectable purr when they are very content, relaxed, and comfortable (much like a cat would).
+This is adorable on its own, but sugar gliders will purr when they feel safe, and to hear one purring with you is a good indication of just how content they are in your presence.

 What Other Sounds Do Sugar Gliders Make?